 Nich L. Perez

-He has a knack for telling stories that matter told through the lens of empathy and community.
+Nich (pronounced as Nick) has a knack for telling "stories that matter" through the lens of empathy and community.
 So he enjoys creating pixels and film grain through relationships and treating them as sacred, and produces media that transcend through the lens as a whole, rendering beauty, inspiration, and authenticity in an evolving media landscape.

 Directing students while filming a scene for BRO.